 (Reuters Health) – Concussion rates vary widely across youth sports, with the greatest injury risk in higher-contact games like rugby, hockey and football, a new research review finds.

 Overall, young athletes experienced an average of no more than one concussion for roughly every 5,000 minutes of participation time, according to the analysis of previous research on injuries in popular youth sports.
 That amounts to around one injury for every 67 hours of practice and competition.
+These injuries may also lead to a temporary or permanent disability and when this happens, the injured athletes may seek legal counsel from a social security attorney.
+A social security disability attorney will help the victims seek the benefits they are entitled to.

 The concussion rate was about 18 times higher than average for rugby, five times greater for hockey, and roughly double for American football, the study found.